 Chips off the Old Block

 As I think about what is happening in these large Pentecostal ministries and churches, and compare it with the local Pentecostal churches or with “good” Pentecostal pastors and ministries such as David Wilkerson, there seems at first sight to be a reasonable disparity between them.
 On the one hand there is the chaos, greed, fraud, theft, sexual immorality, false teaching, false prophecies, contempt of any Christians who dare to speak against them, etc. which seem to characterise Pentecostalism, and on the other are lovely Christians in local Pentecostal assemblies who have a vibrant faith.
-And it seemed to me at first as I considered all this recently, that the Pentecostal televangelists from the 80’s and 90’s were not as bad as the new wave, such as Bentley and Baker and their cohorts.
+And it seemed to me at first as I considered all this recently, that the Pentecostal televangelists from the 80’s and 90’s were not as bad as the new wave, such as Bill Johnson, whose church seems to be the hub of the new Pentecostalism, Todd Bentley and Heidi Baker, and their cohorts.

 So I hope that Pentecostal Christians will understand when I say I can’t tell the difference between the good and the bad in their version of Christianity; and that what I see therein frightens me.
 The question I ask of Pentecostals is what spirit do they have?
 If their most prominent leaders and teachers give notably false prophecies, teach damnable false doctrine, are led by their spirit to behave like animals, while many of them have been caught up in sexual immorality, adultery and divorce, or been caught stealing large sums of money or embezzling from their own churches, what does this say about them and the Pentecostal movement at large?
 What does it say about the spirit that motivates and energises them?